AgileVentures/av-static-website/source/blog_articles/2016-10-07-the-complexity-edifice.html.markdown

 It was satisfying to go green, but there are some things here that I don't think I can push off to refactoring tickets:

-1) we need some sad paths for upgrade failure
+1) We need some sad paths for upgrade failure
-2) we've got to look carefully at Demeter violations in the way we use the Stripe API and our own domain objects
+2) We've got to look carefully at Demeter violations in the way we use the Stripe API and our own domain objects
-3) patching develop with the VCR config fix
+3) Patching develop with the VCR config fix

 In the scrum I was talking about Donald Norman's Design of Everyday Things, in which he laments how people blame themselves for not understanding poorly designed things.
 Git, Stripe, Rails, Acceptance testing.
 There's some real complexity there.
 I'm not saying they are poorly designed, but the edifice of concepts that someone needs to understand to work with our acceptance tests ... maybe the problem is not the tools, but the way we are building on top of them?